devritter/BlazingExtensions/docs/decisions/0001-string-isnullorwhitespace-extension-naming.md

 ## Decision Outcome

 Chosen option: "someString.HasContent()", because it is the only option with only positive arguments.
+It has the best balance between telling what it checks and not giving too many misleading expectations.

-A second advante is that the same name can be used for list out best (see below)}.
+Another advantage is that the same extension method name can be used for lists.